Sumedh3947/Heart-Disease-Prediction/README.md

 ## 📊 Dataset

-The dataset used in this project includes features such as:
+The dataset which i have used in this project belongs to UCI which contains the following features:

 - Age
 - Sex